 Outside the top three, Dwarf Baby Tears is my first choice.
 They appear in the aquarium with bright-green, dense leaves.
 They are famous as excellent carpeting plants but equally good to grow with driftwood.
 Their lush leaves can provide lots of hiding places for fish.

 Dwarf Baby Tears root on driftwood and porous rocks.
 Use cotton strings to tie small sections of Dwarf Baby Tears for attaching them to driftwood.
 Within a few weeks, they will start developing roots around the driftwood.

 Cotton strings and fishing lines are suitable to tie them because they are not visible and diminish over time.
 Roots are sufficient to be attached in a fully developed phase.

 Dwarf Baby Tears are sensitive to iron deficiency, and leaves become yellow.
 Iron-rich liquid fertilizer is the best supplement for them.
 They show excellent performance with a CO2 injection system.

 They have a moderate light requirement, and 2 watts per gallon should be available at least.
 For better growth and coloration of Dwarf Baby tears, 3 – 4 watts per gallon light is perfect.

 African Water Fern

 African Water Ferns, another member of the fern family, are also good to attach to driftwood in aquariums.
-They are native to the Congo river basin and known as Congo Fern as well.
+They are native to the Congo river basin and are known as Congo Fern as well.
 They are attractive in appearance with dark-green leaves.

 African Fern thrives on pieces of driftwood.
 You can attach them to driftwood using cotton strings or fishing lines.
 They usually do well on softwoods.
 African Ferns are fragile, so handle them with care.